“70% of all carers took on a caring role because of a sense of family responsibility.”

 One of the main reasons primary carers took on their caring role – according to the 2018 Survey of Disability, Ageing and Carers – was due to a sense of family responsibility.
 Carers provide comfort and reassurance for the loved one they care for, while also monitoring health, wellbeing and safety.
 Carers are integral in helping their loved one retain their independence and maximising their quality of life.

 Each caring situation is different.
-Some carers provide 24 hour aid to a family member with high care needs.
-This type of responsibility can often lead to a reduction in hours at work or a carer needing to leave their job.
+Some carers provide 24-hour aid to a family member with high care needs.
+This type of responsibility can often lead to a reduction in hours at work or having to leave a job due to caring.

 Is this something you had to do?
 If you have had to reduce hours at your job or leave work altogether due to your caring responsibilities there is support for you.

 Calling the Carer Gateway line will allow you to speak to our Western Australian Carer Support Planners who will assist you in creating an action plan to achieve your goals and assist you in your caring situation.
 They can provide information on financial payments you may be able to access and will identify supports and services to help you in your caring journey.

 The services Carer Gateway provide are:

 - In-person peer support

 - Respite care